 Open the Quotation Manager.
-Select multiple codes by holding down the Ctrlkey in the filter area on the left.
+Select one or multiple codes in the filter area on the left.
+To select multiple codes, hold down the Ctrl-key.

-Click on the Excel Export button and select whatever should be included in the table:
+Click on the Excel Export button and select everything that you want to be included: